Emergency backup recovery (v4)

 This page describes how to perform an emergency restore of a backup created on Qubes R4.X (which uses backup format version 4).

-The Qubes backup system has been designed with emergency disaster recovery in mind.
+The Qubes backup system is designed with emergency disaster recovery in mind.
 No special Qubes-specific tools are required to access data backed up by Qubes.
-In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system with the following procedure.
+In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system by following the instructions on this page.

 Required scrypt